DS3Lab/feebee/README.md

 ### (4) Calculate the areas for FeeBee

-Finally, using the collected results `results.csv`, one can calcuate the areas $L_\mathcal{D}$ and $U_\mathcal{D}$ for each successfull dataset, method, variant and tranformation combination.
+Finally, using the collected results `results.csv`, one can calcuate the areas for each successfull dataset, method, variant and tranformation combination.
 The script `calculate_areas.py` will perform this task and export the areas from a pandas dataframe into the file `areas.csv`.

 ## How-To: Perform the analysis